More-Collaborative-Laboratory/ww4zero/context/ww4zero.md

 -  `deliveryFlag`: Indicates if the order arrived to the destination
    -  Attribute type: **Property**.
 [Boolean](https://schema.org/Boolean)
    -  Optional
--  `belongsTo`: Identification of the projet Name that this consumables will attached to
+-  `belongsTo`: Identification of the project to which this expedition relates
    -  Attribute type: **Relationship**.
    -  Required